Naci Unuvar: Ajax's teen superstar set to replace Chelsea-bound Ziyech | Goal.com

 Naci Unuvar will not turn 17 until June, but he has been a household name in both the Netherlands and Turkey for years, with clubs such as Manchester United and Barcelona having shown an interest in him during his development.

-Having been picked up by the Amsterdam outfit at the age of eight, Unuvar was a regular in Ajax's Under-19s side by the time he was 15 and in 2019 was voted De Toekomst's greatest talent – a prize that has previously been won by Justin Kluivert, Matthijs de Ligt and Van de Beek – after firing the U-19s to the league title.
+Having been picked up by the Amsterdam outfit at the age of eight, Unuvar was a regular in Ajax's Under-19s side by the time he was 15 and in 2019 was voted De Toekomst's greatest talent – a prize that has previously been won by Justin Kluivert, De Ligt and Van de Beek – after firing the U19s to the league title.

-He followed that up by playing a leading role in Netherlands' successful U-17s European Championships campaign, with Unuvar scoring the fourth goal in the Oranje's 4-2 win over Italy in the final.
+He followed that up by playing a leading role in Netherlands' successful U17s European Championship campaign, with Unuvar scoring the fourth goal in the Oranje's 4-2 win over Italy in the final.

 He has confirmed that he intends to continue representing the country of his birth despite Turkey trying to tempt him to switch allegiance to the nation of his family.